Places To Discover

 Peter Lamont has been in the greenstone business since he was 20 years old – and he’s just turned 83.

-Day In The Life: Kanoa Lloyd
+Day in the life: Kanoa Lloyd

 Talented broadcaster Kanoa Lloyd is a vibrant, strong wahine toa who beams into the nation’s living rooms five nights a week.